Frequently Asked Questions

 What if I get sick or injured while I’m abroad?

-Lewis and Clark College requires overseas program participants going to a foreign country to have health insurance with coverage for international travel.
+Lewis & Clark College requires overseas program participants going to a foreign country to have health insurance with coverage for international travel.
 For questions regarding your coverage, please contact your health insurance provider.
 In addition, program fees include LC-provided supplemental travel insurance for students going to a foreign country.
-More detailed information about health and safety can be found here.
+More detailed information about health insurance can be found, here.

-Can special dietary needs be met on an overseas program?
+Can special dietary needs be accommodated on an overseas program?

 The Overseas Office asks that students disclose any dietary restrictions or allergies on their confirmation form.
 We will share the student’s dietary needs with in-country staff, and notify the student if there is any concern about being able to accommodate them while on the program.